Dundas Peak Complete Guide (2022): Including Tew Falls + Webster Falls

 You will then see a sign with arrows pointing left, directing you onto the Glen Ferguson Side Trail.
 This is the return side of the loop trail that will lead you back to Tew’s Falls and the parking lot.

 Note: You can continue straight instead of turning left, for more of the same type of view along the escarpment.
-This trail eventually leads down the escarpment into the town of Dundas, but it would be illegal for you to make the trail’s eventual crossing at the CN Rail tracks (as this is not a designated public crossing of the tracks).
-Unfortunately, this means that turning around is your only safe and legal option.
+This trail eventually leads down the escarpment into the town of Dundas, but it would be illegal for you to make the trail’s eventual crossing at the CN Rail tracks.
+Turning around is therefore your only safe and legal option.

 How long is the Dundas Peak hike?